Fiona’s Contact Details

 Rates and Practical Information:

-Please note that, as the use of plant medicines is currently illegal in the UK, I cannot provide access to the medicines or carry out illegal medicine-assisted work.
+Please note that, as the use of plant medicines / psychedelics is currently illegal in the UK, I cannot provide access to the medicines or carry out illegal medicine-assisted work.
 My practice does not support or encourage the use of illicit substances in unregulated and illegal frameworks.

 Sessions